 After arriving on O‘ahu, you’ll most likely head straight to Waikiki, where most of the island’s accommodations are located.
 Acclimate by swimming and relaxing on the beach.
 If you’re ready for something more active, take surf lessons, go for an outrigger canoe ride, or hike the Diamond Head crater.
 Treat yourself to a delicious meal at Duke’s Waikiki or Sansei Seafood Restaurant and Sushi Bar and get a good night’s rest to adjust for any time difference.

 Venture out and explore.
 Head to the Pearl Harbor historic sites, getting there early to beat the crowd.
 Heading back into Downtown Honolulu, visit the Historic and Capitol District, where museums and historic buildings abound.
 End the afternoon with some relaxing beach time.
 That evening, walk to Chinatown, just a few blocks away, and take in the burgeoning art and food scene.
 Restaurants, bars, clubs, markets, shops, and art galleries line the streets.
 Sample the culinary diversity with pizza and beer at J.J.
-Dolan’s, Chinese at Little Village Noodle House, or Cuban fare at Soul De Cuba Cafe.
+Dolan’s, Chinese at Little Village Noodle House, or try Middle Eastern fare at Kan Zaman.

 Extend Your Stay